Alternative drainfield supply across Southwest Idaho

 • Projects where footprint matters

-DAG Supply installs the Eljen Geotextile Sand Filter (GSF) system — an advanced alternative leachfield solution.
+DAG Supply helps source materials for the Eljen Geotextile Sand Filter (GSF) system, an advanced alternative leachfield solution.
 Manufacturer details at eljen.com

 When this kind of system is used